mfornos/pony-pso/README.md

 # Pony package for Particle Swarm Optimization

-An impelementation of the Particle Swarm Optimization algorithm[1] in Pony, with support for dissipative variations[2].
+An impelementation of the Particle Swarm Optimization algorithm[1] in Pony, with support for dissipative variations[2] and inertia weight strategies[3].
 PSO is a population based global stochastic optimization technique inspired by social behavior of bird flocking or fish schooling.

 # Building